brycehenson/matlab_soft_pid/README.md

 **Bryce M. Henson**
 A reasonably robust & fast software PID controller

-This conde provides a convenient PID function for running your own computer in the loop feedback, a feedback freqeuncy of 200Hz is acheivable with modest hardware.
+This code provides a convenient PID function for running your own computer in the loop feedback, a feedback freqeuncy of 200Hz is acheivable with modest hardware.

 ## Features
 - Integeral windup prevention using integeral increment sign sensitve attenuation function